 The first school in Normandale opened in a one-roomed establishment in 1911, on the corner of Poto and Normandale Roads (now the Normandale Playcentre).
 This school continued until the roll fell to 7 students and was closed in 1937.

 The new school opened in February 1969 and consisted of a four class infant block, a two classroom block, an administration block with a dental clinic and a boiler room.
 There was also a staff of 5 teachers, a part-time caretaker, and 156 students.
 Everything was brand new: parents had to come and help to unwrap desks, chairs and books.

-In 2009 Normandale School has 9 classrooms, a hall, after-school facilities, a modern library, a computer suite, and a new adventure playground that is being installed later this year.
-Currently there are 128 students, 6 full-time classroom teachers, 2 part-time teachers, an office manager, a bursar, 3 support staff, and a caretaker!
+Normandale School has 10 classrooms, a hall, after-school facilities, a modern library, and an adventure playground.
+Currently there are 180 students, 8 full-time classroom teachers, 3 part-time teachers, a SENCO an office manager, a bursar, 4 support staff, and a caretaker!

 The school is nestled in a valley surrounded by native bush, which has matured over the years.
 This creates an environment which is attractive, safe and appreciated by children, teachers, and the wider community.

 In 1972 a school inspector remarked that, “a spirit of co-operation pervades the school and results in smooth administration and good standards of work being maintained... the children are particularly courteous and well-behaved”.